-Basically the supervisor determines the grade for your research project.
+Basically the supervisor advises the lecturer on a grade for your research project.
 However, via an oral exam the student needs to prove that he did not only write the paper but is also able to talk about it.
-This can lead to a small adjustment of the grade by the supervisor.
+This can lead to a small adjustment of the grade recommended by the supervisor.
 Finally, activity and/or absence during presentation sessions can also adjust the grade slightly.